Genetic counseling: South Africa

+Ghana

+The University of Ghana's two-year genetic counselling Master's degree began accepting enrolments in 2022.
+The program, which was made to address an Africa-wide shortage of genetic counsellors, and to facilitate related research, was developed in close collaboration with the two courses in South Africa.
+Upon graduation, the graduates in Ghana will register with the Psychological Council of Ghana or another regulatory body to enable them to practice in the country.

 Europe

-The profession of genetic counseling is established or developing in more than 11 European countries including Austria, Denmark, France, Ireland, the Netherlands, Norway, Portugal, Romania, Spain, Sweden, Switzerland, and the UK.
-Genetic counselors (GC) trained in other countries are beginning to establish genetic counseling-related roles in at least 7 more.
-As of 2018, there were about 900 genetic counselors practicing in Europe.
-There are at least eight genetic counseling training programs.
-Formal GC registration occurs through two different programs: in the United Kingdom (UK, via the GCRB as described below) and the European Union via the European Board of Medical Genetics (EBMG).
+As of 2023, genetic counsellors practice in 19 European nations: Austria, Belgium, Cyprus, Denmark, France, Germany, Greece, Iceland, Ireland, Italy, Malta, Netherlands, Norway, Portugal, Romania, Spain, Sweden, Switzerland and the UK.
+In 2023 there were about 960 genetic counselors practicing in Europe, a number that has only increased very slightly since 2018.
+Formal GC registration occurs through two different programs: in the United Kingdom (via the GCRB as described below) and the European Union via the European Board of Medical Genetics (EBMG).
 Genetic counselors are not currently recognized as a profession in several European countries including Austria, Belgium, Germany, and Portugal.
-This is likely due to legal restrictions in these countries, stating genetic counseling is a medical act, and therefore must be conducted by physicians.
+This is likely due to legal restrictions in these countries, which classify genetic counseling as a medical discipline, and therefore must be conducted by physicians.

 Training

-Training programs currently exist in Austria, Italy, France, the Netherlands, Norway, Portugal (currently inactive), Romania (currently inactive), Spain, and the UK.
-While genetic counselors practice in the following countries, currently no formal genetic counseling programs exist in Belgium, Denmark, Finland, Germany, Greece, Ireland, Sweden, and Switzerland.

-Reciprocity (Internationally and Locally)
+As of 2023, there were 12 active training programs across Europe: Austria, Belgium, France (three programs), Italy, Norway, Portugal, Spain, Sweden, and the United Kingdom (two programs).
+All are Master's degrees except for the graduate diploma program in Belgium, which trains students who already have a degree in healthcare.
+Since 2018, genetic counsellor training in The Netherlands has ceased due to legal problems relating to the private practice of genetic counsellors.
+However, genetic counselling training remains part of the Master's of Physician Assistant and Advanced Nurse Practice degrees.
+The program in Romania remained inactive as of 2023, and one of the programs in France is expected to close.

+International and Local Reciprocity

-Due to the limited Master's level Genetic Counseling programs located in Europe, the EBMG organization recognizes practicing genetic counselors that trained in the US, Canada, South Africa, and Australia.
-These counselors must possess current registration and/or certification from their home country as well as be working full time in Europe for 1 year to apply for Registration with EBMG.
+Due to the limited Master's level Genetic Counseling programs located in Europe, the EBMG organization recognizes practicing genetic counselors that trained in Australia, Canada, South Africa and the US.
+These counselors must possess current registration or certification from their home country and must work full time in Europe for one year to apply for registration with EBMG.